- Planned progressive program takes students from School to performing company.

 Classic Hopak, 50th Hopak, Tambourine Dance, Zakarpattia, Kohannia, Borotba, Requiem, Povzunets’, Shawl Dance, Dubotanets’, Carol of the Bells, Children’s Dance / Mouse

 Spring ballet offers students the opportunity to continue ballet training after the regularly scheduled dance year has ended.
 Classes typically begin the week after the Year End Show and run to the end of June.
 The schedule is released at the beginning of April and does its best to maintain a similar schedule to the regular season.
-Registration is online at shumka.com.
+Registration is through the main office.

 Shumka Summer Dance Camps is an internationally attended program offering different styles of camps to suit every taste, age, and ability.
 The program strives to ensure that all campers are inspired to pursue the art of Ukrainian dance and become passionate about Ukrainian culture while making friends and having fun.
 Every camp has a Ukrainian spin on it!
 Shumka Summer Dance Camps also gives dancers opportunities to continue training through the summer months, in the context of a summer camp environment.
-Dancers can choose from a one-week day camp experience at the Shumka Dance Centre, or a seven or ten-day overnight adventure at the beautiful Camp Oselia, Lake Wabamun.
-Programs are offered for ages 3-18, and online registration begins in February.
+Dancers can choose from a one-week day camp experience at the Shumka Dance Centre, or an overnight adventure at the beautiful Camp Oselia, Lake Wabamun.
+Programs are offered for ages 3-18, and online registration begins in late February / early March.

 Experience five hours (Junior, ages 10-13) or six hours (Senior, ages 14+) per day of high-calibre Ukrainian dance training and regional choreography from Canada’s finest teachers and choreographers.
 Enjoy Ukrainian-themed activities including team challenges, water sports, swimming, camp fires, beach day, polar dips, and the famous Kolomeyka night with the Ukrainian Shumka Dancers.
 Delicious food, great fun, memories and friendships to last a lifetime.
-If the dancer is looking for an extreme dance experience, then Overnight X-Treme MANIA is the one to choose!
-Dancers will experience all the great activities that Overnight X-Treme has to offer, PLUS three additional days, and campers will learn four full-length dance choreographies from a variety of instructors, including one dance from the repertoire of Canada’s Ukrainian Shumka Dancers!
 Junior and Senior camps run simultaneously.

-Shumka School’s Junior Instructor Program offers students ages 15 and older opportunities to teach classes under the supervision, training, and mentoring of qualified and experienced lead instructors.
+The Junior Instructor Program offers Shumka School students and Shumka company members ages 15 and older opportunities to teach classes under the supervision, training, and mentoring of qualified and experienced lead instructors.

 DUTIES OF A JUNIOR INSTRUCTOR